airbytehq/airbyte/docs/connector-development/config-based/tutorial/3-connecting-to-the-API-source.md

 ```

 4. Next, we'll set up the authentication.
-   The Exchange Rates API requires an access key, which we'll need to make accessible to our connector.
+   The Exchange Rates API requires an access key to be passed as request parameter.
+We'll need to make this access key accessible to our connector, and pass it as a request_parameter in the `request_parameters` field of the `request_options_provider`
    We'll configure the connector to use this access key by setting the access key in a request parameter and pointing to a field in the config, which we'll populate in the next step:

 ```